tektoncd/triggers/docs/eventlisteners.md

 - `eventListenerUID` - [UID](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#uids) of the target EventListener.
 - `eventID` - UID assigned to this event request

-### Deprecated Fields

-These fields are included in `EventListener` responses, but will be removed in a future release.

-- `eventListener` - name of the target EventListener.
-Use `eventListenerUID` instead.
-- `namespace` - namespace of the target EventListener.
-Use `eventListenerUID` instead.

 ## TLS HTTPS support in `EventListeners`